DiegoIniguez/Chatbot_ClayImports/README.md

 # 🧱 ClayBot - AI and ML Project for Shopify Support

 Welcome to the **ClayBot** project, an intelligent chatbot designed to improve customer service and collection navigation in Shopify stores.
+(NOT IN PRODUCTION YET).

 ---